mattbowlby/100-days-of-code/log.md

 ### Day 09: 20 August 2017

-**Today's Progress**: Making the final touches on the personal profile page.
+**Today's Progress:** Making the final touches on the personal profile page.
 Worked on the perfected the layout and functionality of the contact form.
 Tried to implement jQuery **onClick()** to send an e-mail with the form info in the subject and body.
 Also took a peek on some courses on [Code School][8].

 **Thoughts:** It feels good to play around with JavaScript and jQuery to implement some simple interactive functionality.
 I got the click function working, but the e-mail message is not populating with the form info.